lsst/rtn-045/index.rst

 Pedagogical principles
 ======================

-All tutorial developers should strive to adhere to the following principles.
+All tutorial developers should adhere to the following principles.

 Inclusivity
 -----------